cottonjenn/Github_Data_Science_Portfolio/projects/data-acquisition.md

 **Challenge #4**: Handling missing Box Plus/Minus data
 **Solution**: Used player-level averages for Kings; neutral 0.0 for league baseline

+## Reflections and Future Improvements

+After completing this project, I identified a key methodological improvement for future iterations.
+Instead of comparing the Kings to league-wide averages, I should have scraped per-game and advanced statistics from each of the top 5 team rosters individually.

+This roster-level approach would have allowed me to:

+- **Pinpoint specific positional weaknesses** by comparing the Kings' roster construction to elite teams
+- **Identify role-specific gaps** rather than broad team averages
+- **Create more granular fit scores** that match prospects to exact roster holes
+- **Account for lineup compositions** and how individual players complement each other

+By analyzing the actual rosters of championship-contending teams, the fit score algorithm would rely on where the Kings were truly weak relative to what makes teams successful—not just abstract league averages.
+This would produce more actionable scouting recommendations tied to proven winning formulas.

 ## Conclusion